-Here you can find a list of the many LGBT campus organizations open to graduate students.
-These organizations frequently partner the other LGBT campus groups.
+Here you can find a list of the many LGBTQA campus organizations open to graduate students.
+These organizations frequently partner the other LGBTQA campus groups.
 For a full list of campus organizations, including those for graduate students, faculty, and staff, visit the Groups and Organizations section of the website

 Fund for Reunion